binhmop/tsbitmaps/README.md

-Implementation of the Time-series Bitmap model for anomaly detection (unsupervised)
+Implementation of the Time-series Bitmap model for anomaly detection (both unsupervised and supervised)

 Based on the papers "Time-series Bitmaps: A Practical Visualization Tool for working with Large Time Series Databases" and "Assumption-Free Anomaly Detection in Time Series"